 - Small butter knife: for chocolate leaves

-Begin preparing the mousse the night before serving.
-Place the cashews and dates in a bowl and cover with water, covering the nuts and dried fruit completely, and soaking overnight.
-If you forget this step, soak the cashews and dates for at least 4 hours the day of mousse making.
-After soaking, drain and rinse the cashews and dates, discarding the water.
+Begin preparing the mousse by soaking the cashews in water.
+Place the nuts in a small bowl and fill the bowl to the top with water.
+Allow the cashews to soak for at least 4 hours (or overnight).
+After soaking, drain and rinse the cashews, discarding the water.

-In a high-powered blender, such as a Vitamix, blend all the mousse ingredients on high for one minute, or until completely smooth and creamy.
+In a high-powered blender, such as a Vitamix, blend all the mousse ingredients on high for one minute, or until completely smooth and creamy, yielding about 2 cups of mousse.
+Divide the mousse into ramekins (for serving) and place in the refrigerator for 4 hours to fully set.

 While the mousse is setting, prepare the leaves.
 Wash, throughly dry, and refrigerate the Camellia leaves on a baking sheet lined with parchment paper.